 How are fast are your reflexes when it comes to project planning?

+Sharp, you should say.
 Your project management reflexes should be razor sharp.
-For example, the moment that anybody says “we need to get this done” you should automatically kick into project manager mode.
-What needs to be done?
+The moment that anybody says “We need to get this done,” you automatically kick into gear and ask yourself: What needs to be done?
 How it’s going to be accomplished?
 What obstacles are there and how can they be removed?
 Who do I need on the team to get the project done?
-Here are eight questions to help hone your project management reflexes

 1. What Needs to be Accomplished?

 This first question is critically important because it defines the size of your project universe.
 You need to understand the relative size of the project to understand what needs to be accomplished.

 Remember, when you are talking about the start of the project, there is no way this early in the process that you will have all the details you need.
 But you should have enough information about the project to size it up as Small, Medium, or Large.
 The answer to this first question helps provide a basis for the questions to follow.

 You need to understand all the key players now that you have an idea of what needs to be accomplished.
 Project participation occurs at two levels.
 There are those that are involved in the ‘planning’ process and those that are involved in the ‘doing’ process.
 The tricky part about project planning is making sure you have the right people involved on both sides of the project.